 What's the best laptop?
-The best laptop is the Dell XPS 13, but the Asus ZenBook UX303U and Alienware 13 are great alternatives as top laptops.
+The best laptop is the Dell XPS 13, followed closely by the Asus ZenBook UX303U and the Microsoft Surface Book but there are plenty of other options.
 Learn more about the best laptops in our best laptops chart below.

 Best laptops 2016: How much should I spend on a laptop?

 In this chart, there's no cap on how much the device can cost – sometimes the best does come at a steep price.
 The big question here is do you really need to shell out bags and bags?

 We ask because you can get a lot of laptop, even for under £250 – provided you only need to do basic tasks like browse the web, email and create the odd document.
 If so see the best budget laptops.

 Spending a bit more, around £500 and above, will potentially get you a nice laptop but it's likely to have an entry-level set of specs.
 We're talking the most basic processor on offer, less storage and a lower resolution screen.
 It might also not be the thinnest and lightest.

 Ramp up the amount you're happy to splash out - £800 and up - and you'll be looking at the best of the best with a blazing fast processor, plenty of RAM, hordes of storage and a gorgeous display.
 You should also expect excellent build quality and premium materials.

 That's why it's crucial to read laptop reviews before you buy.

 Best laptops 2016: What screen size do I need?